-Four vaccines for COVID-19 have been granted Emergency Use Authorization by the FDA as of July 2022, and more, including boosters, may be authorized in the coming months.
+Four vaccines for COVID-19 have been granted Emergency Use Authorization by the FDA as of November 2022, and more, including boosters, may be authorized in the coming months.
 The resultant demand for vaccines and potential for manufacturing facilities and materials to be commandeered under the Defense Production Act of 1950, or equivalent foreign legislation, may make it more difficult to obtain materials or manufacturing slots for the products needed for our clinical trials, which could lead to delays in these trials.

-It is uncertain when restrictions will be fully lifted, and if so, when we will be able to resume pre-pandemic work routines.
+It is uncertain when we will be able to resume pre-pandemic work routines.
 Imposition of government orders, including quarantine and shelter-in-place orders related to COVID-19 or other infectious diseases, is expected to continue to impact personnel at our and our third-party manufacturing facilities for the foreseeable future.
 The ongoing COVID-19 pandemic continues to evolve.
-The extent to which the COVID-19 pandemic continues to impact our business, clinical development, including our ongoing and planned preclinical studies and clinical trials, will depend on future developments, which are highly uncertain and cannot be predicted with confidence, such as the ultimate geographic spread of the disease, the duration of the pandemic, travel restrictions and social distancing in the United States and other countries, business closures or business disruptions and the effectiveness of actions taken in the United States and other countries to contain and treat the disease, including the effectiveness, our clinical and regulatory activities, healthcare systems or the global economy as a whole.
+The extent to which the COVID-19 pandemic continues to impact our business, clinical development, including our ongoing and planned preclinical studies and clinical trials, will depend on future developments, which are highly uncertain and cannot be predicted with confidence, such as the ultimate geographic spread of the disease, the duration of the pandemic, travel restrictions and social distancing in the United States and other countries, business closures or business disruptions and the effectiveness of actions taken in the United States and other countries to contain and treat the disease, including the effectiveness and timing of vaccination programs in the United States and worldwide.
+Accordingly, we do not yet know the full extent of potential delays or impacts on our business, our clinical and regulatory activities, healthcare systems or the global economy as a whole.
 However, these effects could have negative impacts on our business, financial condition and results of operations.